 Execute Driver Script

 As a bit of background, we can remember that Appium is built around something called the client-server architecture.
-So if we take a look at this diagram here, what client-server architecture means is that the part of Appium which is actually automating devices, actually physically connected to a device, is not necessarily located in the same place as your test code.
-So when you’re writing Appium test code, you’re importing an Appium client into your favorite programming language and writing commands like driver.findElement or whatever.
+If we take a look at this diagram here, what client-server architecture means is that the part of Appium which is actually automating devices, physically connected to a device, is not necessarily located in the same place as your test code.
+When you’re writing Appium test code, you’re importing an Appium client into your favorite programming language and writing commands like driver.findElement or whatever.

 Because Appium has this client-server architecture, Appium servers can be located anywhere in the world as long as you can send an HTTP request to them, and this provides a ton of benefits.
 This client-server architecture is great for a lot of reasons.
 It means that you can have clients written in any different language, but they all speak to the server which is just a single implementation of a sort of rest API which can receive commands, doesn’t have to be written in all of these different languages.
 You can talk to Appium servers around the world, which might be nice because those Appium servers might be connected to devices around the world – devices that you don’t have access to locally, and yet you can still write and run your test script locally on your machine without having to zip it up and send it somewhere.

-So let’s take a look at this in a little bit more detail.
-So, what this diagram is showing is a sort of timeline from top to bottom of an Appium test which usually takes place within the course of a single Appium session.
+Let’s take a look at this in a little bit more detail.
+What this diagram is showing is a sort of timeline from top to bottom of an Appium test which usually takes place within the course of a single Appium session.
 So in any Appium test, you typically have a new session call which starts up the device or simulator or whatever that you’re working with, and then at some point you have a quit session call.

 So those are always there in any given test, but then in between those two you might have any number of commands.
 You might have two commands.
 You might have 200 commands.
 It all depends on what you’re trying to accomplish in your test.
 Now the thing that this diagram is pointing out, is that for each of these, your client is sending a network request to the Appium server, and then the server is sending a response back.